murchie85/CICD_ESSENTIALS/LAB1-GIT/README.md

 ![NEW](../images/GITNAME.png "Name a new repo")

-You will see a list of commands to run, but follow the commands below, they are similiar to what you get prompted with but some slight changes - I will explain each step.
+You will see a list of commands to run, but follow the commands below, they are similiar to what you get prompted with but some slight changes - I will explain each step after the # sign, these are comments so ignore them and don't paste them in.

 ```
 cd myprojectfolderdirectory                  # THIS HAS TO BE THE BASE DIRECTORY OF YOUR SUB PROJECT FOLDER i.e. AWStutorial